G. M. C. Balayogi: Politics

 In 1998, Balayogi was elected into parliament; he became the 12th Speaker of Lok Sabha (24 March 1998) and again for the 13th Lok Sabha (22 October 1999).
 As the Speaker, he chaired the Business Advisory Committee, Rules Committee, General Purposes Committee and Standing Committee of the Conference of Presiding Officers of Legislative Bodies in India, and he presided over the Indian Parliamentary Group, National Group of Inter-Parliamentary Union and India Branch of the Commonwealth Parliamentary Association.
 Along with these duties, Balayogi headed many Indian Parliamentary Delegations to foreign countries, while hosting visiting countries as well.

 Death

 On 3 March 2002, Balayogi died in crash of a Bell 206 helicopter in Kaikalur, Krishna District, Andhra Pradesh.
 The chopper, it began to lose height after returning from Bhimavaram.
 The rotor hit the crown of one of the many coconut palms in the area at Kovvadalanka village in Mandavalli mandal, 100 km from Vijayawada.
-The Speaker, his security officer D. Satya Raju and pilot Capt.
-G.B.
-Menon were killed on the spot.
-He was aged 50.
+The Speaker, his security officer D. Satya Raju and pilot Capt.G.
+V. Menon died instantly.

 Legacy

-G.M.C.
-Balayogi Athletic Stadium was named in his memory.
+G. M. C. Balayogi Athletic Stadium was named in his memory.